foundry-rs/book/src/forge/differential-ffi-testing.md

 }
 ```

-forge runs `npm --prefix differential_testing/scripts/ --silent run generate-root-cli {numLeaves} {hexEncodedLeaves}`.
+Forge runs `npm --prefix differential_testing/scripts/ --silent run generate-root-cli {numLeaves} {hexEncodedLeaves}`.
 This calculates the Merkle root for the input data using the reference JavaScript implementation.
 The script prints the root to stdout, and that printout is captured as `bytes` in the return value of `vm.ffi()`.

-The test then calculates the root using the solidity implementation.
+The test then calculates the root using the Solidity implementation.
 Finally, the test asserts that the both roots are exactly equal.
 If not, the test fails.

 #### Differential testing against OpenZeppelin's Merkle Proof Library
-You may want to use differential testing against another solidity implementation.
+You may want to use differential testing against another Solidity implementation.
 In that case, `ffi` is not needed.
-In this example, the reference implementation is imported directly into the test.
+Instead, the reference implementation is imported directly into the test.

 ```solidity
 import "openzeppelin-contracts/contracts/utils/cryptography/MerkleProof.sol";